-1 Footnote 19 from Evidence - "whilst globally there have been obvious warming trends for the 1960s and 2010, there appears to have been little change in air and water temperature of Rotorua and the lake".
-2 Scholes and Hamill (2016:83) state "phytoplankton growth is now much more strongly limited by phosphorus than nitrogen".
+&lt;sup>1 Footnote 19 from Evidence - "whilst globally there have been obvious warming trends for the 1960s and 2010, there appears to have been little change in air and water temperature of Rotorua and the lake".

-- 6.3 Alum release into the Utuhina and Puarenga streams and sequestration of P both in-stream and in-lake, explains how in-lake dissolved P and TP reduced by 19%/yr and 8%/yr respectively from 2001-2012 (p<0.05).
-Together with rising anthropogenic N-loading, alum offers an explanation for why whole-lake TN/TP ratios also rose by 6%/yr (2001-2012; p<0.05), particularly as alum is unlikely to have altered denitrification or sedimentary N-cycling from Lake Rotorua (Hecky, pers. comm., 29/03/2017). - 6.4 Increased TN/TP ratios resulted in strongly P-limited conditions for 2012 and 2014 when TN/TP ranged 20-28, the very same years when in-lake conditions met long-term objectives for lake TLI of ≤4.2.
-This is my first line of evidence pointing to P-deficiency having driven improved water quality in Lake Rotorua. - 6.5 A second line of evidence is the similarity of change or trends in TP and Chl-a concentrations from 2001-2012.
+- 7.2 To explain Section 5 of my Evidence linking alum to evidence for P-deficiency or P-limitation, it is worth noting that alum has a direct impact only on P availability, essentially locking or sequestering P. Now, if alum is the principal cause of marked improvement in TLI to ≤4.2 in 2012 and 2014, then because anthropogenic N-inputs actually rose over the last decade, the root cause of any lake improvement can reasonably be directly linked to reduced P-loading.
+So, greater incidence of P-limitation of algae.
+For instance, Scholes (2013) revealed significantly increased NNN concentrations in 6 of 8 inflowing streams ranging between 0.1-1.4%/yr (p<0.05), to conclude that TN-loading from the land had actually increased during the period of improved TLI at Lake Rotorua (2002-2012).
+Again, alum has not locked up or sequestered N directly but has potentially reduced water column N. - 7.3 Alum release into the Utuhina and Puarenga streams and sequestration of P both in-stream and in-lake, explains how in-lake dissolved P and TP reduced by 19%/yr and 8%/yr respectively from 2001-2012 (p<0.05).
+Together with rising anthropogenic N-loading, alum offers an explanation for why whole-lake TN/TP ratios also rose by 6%/yr (2001-2012; p<0.05), particularly as alum is unlikely to have directly altered denitrification or internal N-cycling from Lake Rotorua (Hecky, pers. comm., 29/03/2017).
+Increased TN/TP ratios resulted in more strongly P-limited conditions for 2012 and 2014 when TN/TP ranged 20-28, the very same years when in-lake conditions met long-term objectives for lake TLI of ≤4.2.
+This is my first line of evidence pointing to P-deficiency having driven improved water quality in Lake Rotorua. - 7.4 A second line of evidence is the similarity of change or trends in TP and Chl-a concentrations from 2001-2012.
 TP and Chl-a reduced by equivalent rates of 7%/yr and 8%/yr whereas TN reduced by less than half that of algal biomass (p<0.05) (Abell et al., 2012).
-In the most exhaustive and comprehensive peer-reviewed synthesis of lake algal-nutrient research to date, Schindler et al. (2016) recommend such a trend-based approach to identifying which nutrient(s) to direct policy at for managing lakes to lesser algal productivity.
+In an exhaustive and comprehensive peer-reviewed synthesis of lake algal-nutrient research to date, Schindler et al. (2016) recommend such a trend-based approach to identifying which nutrient(s) to direct policy at for managing lakes to lesser algal productivity.
 A deficient nutrient to target for control will be that or those approximating change in algal biomass, across the whole-lake and over multiple blooms (Schindler et al., 2016).
-Here, Abell et al. (2012) reveal the trends reported above were indeed lake-wide, being reproduced by multiple stations in Lake Rotorua from over a decade of monitoring algal responses to changes in nutrient availability. - 6.6 Adopting international best scientific practice for lake algal-nutrient management, the equivalent reductions in whole-lake TP and Chl-a across Lake Rotorua for more than a decade and their dissimilarity from changes in TN, provide a second line of evidence that P-deficiency or P-limitation is the cause of recent improved water quality. - 6.7 At this point I should also note that in their peer-reviewed state of the science, Schindler et al. (2016) eschew the approach taken by Professor Hamilton to rely on nutrient addition bioassays to inform nutrient management for improved water quality.
-Schindler et al. (2016) demonstrate that the latter have consistently failed to predict lake responses, to real-world reductions rather than addition of nutrients, from over 40 years of whole-lake experimentation, globally.
-Nutrient addition bioassays, being conducted for very limited periods of time (days) in minute fractions of a whole lake (litres), provide "often give spurious and confusing results" that bear little relevance to solving the problem of algal blooms in lakes (Schindler et al., 2016: 8923)3. - 6.8 Now, in a third line of evidence for P-deficiency having driven recent improved TLI to ≤4.2 at Lake Rotorua, I revealed that the alum-driven reduction in algal biomass since 2006 was most stark in cyanobacterial species.
-Cyanobacteria, especially N-fixing forms, underwent a x1000 fold reduction (please refer to Figure 7 of Smith et al., 2016 reproduced here on page 11).
+Here, Abell et al. (2012) reveal the trends reported above were indeed lake-wide, being reproduced by both stations in Lake Rotorua from over a decade of monitoring algal responses to changes in nutrient availability. - 7.5 Adopting recommended scientific practice for lake algal-nutrient management, the equivalent reductions in whole-lake TP and Chl-a across Lake Rotorua for more than a decade and their dissimilarity in magnitude from changes in TN, provide a second line of evidence that P-deficiency or P-limitation is the cause of recent improved water quality.